-The implementation of the programme is led by the International Expert in the Circular Economy supported by local experts with a sound knowledge of the Georgian economy and environmental, social and governance issues.
-In addition, in March 2021 the Government of Georgia has formed an inter-ministerial working group which includes members from different government departments, to ensure broad expertise as well as early buy-in from these key departments.
+The implementation of the programme is led by an International Expert in the Circular Economy supported by a National Expert in Sustainable Development and a group of local Georgian experts with a sound knowledge of the Georgian economy and environmental, social and governance issues.
+In addition, the Government of Georgia has formed an inter-ministerial working group which includes members from different government departments, to ensure broad expertise as well as early buy-in from these key departments.
+The first kick-off meeting of the project took place on 23rd April 2021.
+The subsequent plenary meeting of both groups of experts is planned on 1st July 2021.